 Off came the clothes, and over the fence they would fly!

-Soon, our nature child discovered how to use the wire mesh as a foot hold.
-Since he had stripped down to his birthday suit, he realized without shoes, he could quickly scale the chicken wire and off he would run to terrorize the neighborhood while naked as the day he was born.
+Soon, our nature child discovered how to use the wire mesh as a foothold.
+Since my little brother had stripped down to his birthday suit, he realized without shoes, he could quickly scale the chicken wire and off David would run to terrorize the neighborhood while naked as the day he was born.

 One day while my mom was cleaning house, she received a phone call from one our neighbors.
 Esther called and was laughing.
 She told my mom, the minister was visiting, and before he left, he wanted to see the look on the mother’s face when she saw her little farmer.

 Mom laughed at the spectacle and walked back into the kitchen.
 She pulled a large paper grocery bag from a drawer; then she grabbed her scissors.
-She cut two large peep holes, placed the sack over her head, and marched down the stairs, so she could wrangle her wayward farmer–incognito.
+She cut two large peepholes, placed the sack over her head, and marched down the stairs, so that she could wrangle her wayward farmer–incognito.

 Once on the sidewalk, she grabbed David by the hand and led him back into the house.
 Her awaiting audience roared with laughter.
 The minister collapsed on the bottom step of the staircase, wiping away his tears.
 That was my mom’s first encounter with our reverend friend, but soon after Reverend and Mrs. Deacon frequently visited our household.
 Before long, my younger siblings and I started attending Sunday School.
 And to think, we discovered a sweet church family because one little guy just couldn’t keep his clothes on!